 Links to other resourcesThe Website and Services contain links to other resources that are not owned or controlled by us.
 Please be aware that we are not responsible for the privacy practices of such other resources or third parties.
 We encourage you to be aware when you leave the Website and Services and to read the privacy statements of each and every resource that may collect Personal Information.

 Data Usage and ProtectionThis system is only for use by Amateur Radio users with a valid Amateur Radio license.
 Registration requests have to comply with local Amateur Radio regulations.
 Personal licenses have to allow to transmit on Amateur Radio bands.
 Repeater licenses have to allow to run an unattended public repeater on Amateur Radio bands.
 The main purpose of this central database system is to assign unique numeric IDs to official Amateur Radio callsigns and make it public available.
 This is a basic legal requirement to run standard DMR equipment on Amateur Radio bands.
 Use of Data: This document explains how data that you will be asked for in the following steps are used, stored and shared with others.
 You need to confirm at the end that you have read the regulations and agree with it before you can continue with the account process.
 The DMR-ID is required to get access to DMR networks on the internet.
 It does not replace official Amateur Radio licenses in any form.
 The registration and the rules are no limitation to international Amateur Radio regulations and laws.
 The internet part of the worldwide DMR network is a private network with additional rules.
 Anonymous use is not permitted.
-We expect authentication and visibility of callsign, DMR-ID, Country and first name.
+We expect authentication and visibility of callsign, DMR-ID, Country and Given Name.
 The registration system requires mainly 3 types of data to process a request: Type 1: Data which are required to verify and approve the request.
 Example: The full name, callsign, location and License Document for verification.
 Please make sure that this data is exactly as shown on the license document.
 This allows the admins to verify it easier and quicker.
 License documents, lists and databases look different from country to country.
 The system has to cover all international requirements.
 Type 2: Data which are required for the system to work.
-Example: DMR ID, Callsign, First Name and Country The first name is used for last heard lists and code plugs.
+Example: DMR ID, Callsign, Given Name and Country The Given Name is used for last heard lists and code plugs.
 Type 3: Realtime data which are reported back from DMR networks.
 Example: last heard time stamp.
 These are used to show actual activity in last heard lists, which allow to control the network by administrators and users worldwide.
 With this data also outdated database entries can be found and removed after years when the IDs run out of space in high populated regions.
 Data is stored in a central database and some are shared with other systems, for example to create code plugs for different DMR radios, create access lists to DMR networks or for different Apps.
 This is a basic requirement to run and control the network.
 Please double-check your input for correctness before you transmit the request to prevent extra administrative work for later changes.
 This is an international system, please do not use any special local characters!
 Uploaded copies of documents are deleted latest 3 weeks after the registration was approved or rejected.
 Documents and their content are not shared with anybody and only visible to the locally responsible member of the admin team and the database admin.
 Some lists may show additional data which are transmitted live by your radio, like personal text, geo-location etc..
 We do not store this data and are not responsible for it.
 The geo-location is transferred to the worldwide APRS network (Amateur radio Position Reporting System) and made visible by them on the internet.
 In case that you don't want that data to be visible, check the settings of your radio, like "Talker Alias", "GPS Settings" and similar proprietary configuration and deactivate it.
 In case that personal data needs to be changed or removed, you can change your information by accessing your user dashboard on our site.
 PLEASE NOTE: We only register public repeaters, which includes publicly accessible data, otherwise it is not of any interest for our public Amateur Radio networks!

 Information securityWe secure information you provide on computer servers in a controlled, secure environment, protected from unauthorized access, use, or disclosure.
 We maintain reasonable administrative, technical, and physical safeguards in an effort to protect against unauthorized access, use, modification, and disclosure of Personal Information in its control and custody.
 However, no data transmission over the Internet or wireless network can be guaranteed.
 Therefore, while we strive to protect your Personal Information, you acknowledge that (i) there are security and privacy limitations of the Internet which are beyond our control; (ii) the security, integrity, and privacy of any and all information and data exchanged between you and the Website and Services cannot be guaranteed; and (iii) any such information and data may be viewed or tampered with in transit by a third party, despite best efforts.